OpenBubbles/docs/docs/support.md

 When you first install OpenBubbles, your contacts may not be properly displayed.
 In order to fix this, restart your phone.

-### Why can't I see my messages sent with OpenBubbles on other Apple devices, even though my Apple ID is linked?
+### Why can't I see my messages sent with OpenBubbles on other Apple devices, even though my Apple Account is linked?

 * This is a known issue and should fix itself after 24 hours.